 In one sense any dispute between adjoining landowners over land is a boundary dispute but the term tends to be applied to cases where only a narrow strip of land on the boundary is in dispute.

-Because of these practical difficulties the legislation providing for registration of land in England in fact provides for the registration of approximate boundaries, or general boundaries, as they are referred to in the Land Registration Act 2002.
+Because of these practical difficulties the legislation providing for registration of land in England and Wales in fact provides for the registration of approximate boundaries, or general boundaries, as they are referred to in the Land Registration Act 2002.
 A Title Plan issued by the Land Registry will contain a note saying This title plan shows the general position, not the exact line, of the boundaries.

 One notable logical consequence of the general boundaries rule is that if the registered title consists solely of a thin strip of land, it is possible that that registered title contains no land at all.
 So counter-intuitive is this consequence that it was thought necessary to spell it out in the original Land Registration Rules 1925.
 Rule 278 of the old rules provides that: